MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server-800.md

 If all the prerequisites are installed, you complete the installation as follows:

 1. You must already have the 8.0 download because it is no longer available on the download sites.
-Microsoft has replaced all downloads with the newer 8.0.5 version, which does not support non-root installs.
+Newer versions of the installers do not support non-root installs.

 2. Run the following commands to install the rpm file: